 Sending an Email Follow-Up Message

-If you're sending your follow-up message via email, list your name and the job title in the subject of the message.
+If you're sending your follow-up message via email, list your name and the title of the job you applied for in the subject of the message.
 Your contact information should be listed in your signature.
-For example:
+Here is an example of an email subject line for your follow-up:

 Subject: Jane Doe - Programmer Position